DrRelling/sky-tree-project/README.md

 ## C#/.NET

 You will need .NET v7.0 installed.
+All commands should be run in the `dotnet/TreeParser` folder.

-To run the program from the command line, run `dotnet run args` from the `dotnet` folder.
+To run the program from the command line, run `dotnet run [args]`.

 To run the unit tests, run `dotnet run test`.